YowSiaoKang/tp/docs/UserGuide.md

 ### Listing all assignments : `lista`

-Shows a list of all assignments in the address book.
+Shows a list of all assignments.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To switch back to volunteer list, type `list`